Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Experimental Setup

-\textbf{Implementation Details.} We perform all experiments on 4 H100 GPUs.
-We report averaged results over 5 seeds comprising a subset of 320 prompts per dataset.
-Due to computational restrictions, we generate sequences upto length 128 tokens, decoding 1 token for each denoising step.
+\textbf{Test-Time Adaptation.} We perform all experiments on 4 H100 GPUs.
+We report averaged results over 5 seeds (and standard errors) comprising a subset of 320 prompts per dataset.
+We generate sequences up to length 128 tokens, decoding 1 token for each denoising step.
 We set $\eta$=0.5, $M$=3, and $N$=4.
 Unless stated otherwise, $\tau=0.7$.
 For all methods, we deprioritize the \texttt{EOS} token to the lowest priority, similar to \citet{xie2025dreamcoder7bopendiffusion}, as we noticed that it leads to improved performance even for the BoN baseline.

+\textbf{Training Experiments.} We perform all experiments on 2 GH200 GPUs.
+We report results averaged over 3 independent runs (with standard error bands).
+We adapt the codebase from \citet{simple-dLLM}\footnote{\url{https://github.com/ZHZisZZ/dllm}}, which provides an implementation of the diffu-GRPO RL algorithm \citep{d1}.
+We train for 500 steps with a batch size of 4.
+We generate $N$=4 completions per prompt of length 128, decoding 1 token at a time, with a sampling temperature of 0.9 following \citep{d1}.
+For diffu-GRPO \citep{d1}, we set KL-$\beta=0.04$ and clipping ratio $\epsilon=0.2$.
+For RGRL, we use $M=1$, $\eta=0.5$.
+For all methods, we train with learning rate $5e-6$, and use LoRA with $r=32$, $\alpha=32$, dropout $0.1$.

 \textbf{LMUnit evaluation.} We evaluate response quality using LMUnit \citep{lmunit}, specifically the \textit{LMUnit-Qwen2.5-72B} model served via the official \texttt{lmunit} library at \url{https://github.com/ContextualAI/LMUnit}.
 Following the official inference protocol, we use greedy decoding with \texttt{logprobs=20} to obtain continuous scores on a 1--5 scale.
-Each response is evaluated against five unit tests covering relevance, correctness, coherence, and safety.
+Each response is evaluated against five unit tests covering relevance, correctness, coherence, and safety, as elaborated in~\appref{subsec:appdx_model_inputs}.
 The final score is computed as the average across all unit tests.